chinhung/spring-security-meets-junit/README.md

 ## Introduction

-Thanks for the MockMvc object provided by Spring, it is useful to perform automated testing to validate the configurations of Spring Security with JUnit.
-The url mapping, parameter setting, authentication process and the authorization process could also be validated.
-And it is helpful to develop the api with Test-Driven Development.
+Thanks for the MockMvc object provided by Spring, it is convenient to perform automated testing to validate the configurations of Spring Security with JUnit.
+The url mapping, parameter setting, authentication process and the authorization process could be validated.
+And it is helpful to develop the api with Test-Driven Development approach.

 This repository uses JSON Web Token(JWT).